AIPI510/aipi510-fall24/README.md

 # Team Assignment #1
 ## Data Sourcing

+This is Team BadDataBusters - Akhil Chintalapati and John Rohit Ernest Jayaraj

 ## Instructions
 1. Create a feature branch in the class GitHub repository for your team.